ADVANTICS/documentation/charge-controllers/secc_configuration.md

+> [!UPDATE] {docsify-updated}

 # SECC configuration

-This document provides comprehensive details about the config file sections and entries for ADVANTICS SECC releases 4.x.
+This document provides comprehensive details about the config file sections and entries for ADVANTICS SECC **releases 4.x**.
 &nbsp;

 **For customers using versions 3.x, please consult the actual config file, as it contains all the necessary information on each section.**